Intracytoplasmic Sperm Injection (ICSI)

 Around two weeks later, a test confirms whether implantation has occurred.

-Additional Sperm Selection Options: PICSI & Zymot
+Additional Sperm Selection: PICSI & Zymot

 In some cases, additional sperm selection techniques may be recommended alongside ICSI to help identify sperm with the best potential for fertilisation and embryo development.